-“In Jamaica, in particular, the local manufacturers - they are not in favor of the hexagonal shape because they don't trade much with South America.
-So, they're saying it doesn't make sense for them to have different labels just for the South American market, by having the hexagon, because it's costly every time you have to change labels.
-So, they're preferably in favor of the [UK Multiple Traffic Light format] … but what they're also saying is that they prefer to see what choices the US and UK make because those are the largest trading partners.”
-Wendell Richards (Consumer Affairs Jamaica)

-One reason this argument made such significant headway with non-supplier and distributor constituents is the existing attraction to US and UK products.
-In Barbados especially, there is a strong connection with UK products and heritage, including an exclusive relationship between Waitrose (a high-end UK grocery retail chain) and Massy’s (a local Barbadian grocery chain).
-This is seen as an advantage for the tourism economy, which is largely dominated by British tourists.
+One reason these arguments were especially compelling seemed to come from beyond the strong trade relationships and was related to quality and cultural preferences.
+Foods from the UK and US were frequently framed as superior (Participant 18, 12/08/19), reinforcing the argument that Chile should not be the recipient of a trade advantage.
+In Barbados especially, there is a strong link with UK products and heritage, including an exclusive relationship between Waitrose (a high-end UK grocery retail chain) and Massy’s (a local Barbadian grocery chain).
+This was seen as an advantage for the tourism economy, which is largely dominated by British tourists (Participant 15, 21/08/19).

-“… we are regarded [as] Little Britain… Most of our buildings, you know, our way of life, our school system, everything is contoured to the English way of life, because that's who we mirrored ourselves from.
-So, … when the English come here, they feel a [sense] of loyalty to us, because obviously, we are reflective of their culture, reflective of the way of life.
-And that has [helped] to build our economy over a period of time as well.”
-(Representative from the Barbados Investment and Development Corporation)

-The appeal of UK products in Barbados is also intimately tied to a perception of quality and affluence since British products are significantly higher cost than local equivalents.
+The appeal of UK products in Barbados was also intimately tied to a perception of quality and affluence since British products are significantly higher cost than local equivalents.

 “… there's a perception that the quality of the food is different, in terms of the taste and everything else… one may argue, yes, because you're talking about a developing country versus a developed country, the standards are different in the UK than they are in the Caribbean.
 The inputs are different, the way the manufacturing processes are different.
 So, the final products should differ.
 And that is what is representative of our psyche.
 We think that something from a developed country, [is] way more better than something from a less developed country.”
-(Barbados Investment and Development Corporation)
+(Participant 15, 21/08/19)

+Products emanating from anglophone countries such as the UK and the US, and to a lesser extent, Canada, were generally considered more desirable than products from Chile, making the choice of labelling scheme seem ill-considered to most participants.
 In St Kitts and Nevis, reported preferences for the two anglophone country suppliers were mixed, while in Jamaica, more committee members expressed concern that US suppliers would be disadvantaged to Chilean producers.
-The Chilean trade privilege narrative gained significant traction among both non-industry and non-distributor stakeholders on the national committees.
-This framing strategy could only work because of the pre-existing norms and concerns around trade that operate in standard-setting processes.
-These norms and concerns provided a legitimate discursive power to the framing of FOPL, making it persuasive to those who did not have interests in ultra-processed food distribution.
-Framing FOPL not as a public health policy solution to a major health crisis, but instead as a baffling advantage to an obscure trade partner got a bigger boost because of existing preferences to anglophone supplier countries.
+The idea that Chilean trading partners would receive an advantage over others proved persuasive to both non-industry and non-distributor stakeholders on all national committees though.

+A framing strategy that focuses on rejecting labelling based on trade preferences can only work because of the pre-existing norms and concerns that operate in standard-setting venues and processes.
+By framing opposition to FOPL around trading preferences, industry actors strategically used both the norms and concerns of standard-setting – particularly around providing an equal playing field for trade; and committee members’ underlying desires for foods associated with different countries, to bolster and legitimize the rejection of FOPL.
+By focusing on the trade concerns of the committees, industry actors were able to reframe FOPL as FOPL not as a public health policy solution to a major health crisis, but instead as a baffling advantage to an obscure trade partner.